The Hike

 - Please keep fires to a moderate size and put them out properly before you leave the area or go to sleep.
 Soak it, stir it, and soak it again!

 - Do not collect forest deadfall – not only is it illegal, this fragile mountain environment needs any natural compost it can get.
-We were quite dismayed to see families sending their kids to collect sticks to burn.

 Activities in the Area